webbingstudio/echo-css/readme.md

 ### English

-"echo" is a CSS framework based on the design of SMACSS.
+"echo" is a CSS framework based on the design of SMACSS and FLOCSS.

 https://smacss.com